Tamil language: Spoken and literary variants

 In addition to its dialects, Tamil exhibits different forms: a classical literary style modelled on the ancient language ('), a modern literary and formal style ('), and a modern colloquial form (').
 These styles shade into each other, forming a stylistic continuum.
 For example, it is possible to write ' with a vocabulary drawn from ', or to use forms associated with one of the other variants while speaking '.

 In modern times, ' is generally used in formal writing and speech.
 For instance, it is the language of textbooks, of much of Tamil literature and of public speaking and debate.
+Modern written Tamil also has a conservative appearance, and it is possible to read eight-century Tamil inscriptions with it.
 In recent times, however, ' has been making inroads into areas that have traditionally been considered the province of '.
 Most contemporary cinema, theatre and popular entertainment on television and radio, for example, is in ', and many politicians use it to bring themselves closer to their audience.
 The increasing use of ' in modern times has led to the emergence of unofficial 'standard' spoken dialects.
 In India, the 'standard' ', rather than on any one dialect, but has been significantly influenced by the dialects of Thanjavur and Madurai.
 Spoken Tamil in India is often mixed with English to create the hybrid language Tanglish, which has been growing in popularity, especially in cities.
 In Sri Lanka, the standard is based on the dialect of Jaffna.